learnification/pl-scripts/PL/example2/question_bank.md

 B: &lt;p style="color=red;"&gt;This is a paragraph.&lt;/p&gt;
 C: &lt;p style:"color:red;"&gt;This is a paragraph.&lt;/p&gt;
 D: &lt;p {style="color:red"}&gt;This is a paragraph.&lt;/p&gt;
-E: None of the option are correct.
+E: None of the options is correct.
 ###
 id: 45
 type: Multiple Choice